talkohavy/guides/docs/programming/terminal-god/vim.md

 - `Y` - same as `yy`
 - `P` – Paste **before** cursor.
 - `X` - Deletes 1 letter (like backspace in windows).
+- `r` - Replaces the letter under the cursor with the next letter you type, and stays in normal mode.
 - `u` – Undo last change
 - `yy` – Yank (copy) the current line
 - `dd` – Deletes (cut) the current line